BECOME A SITE

-Nebraska Extension is inviting farmers markets to participate in the 2019 season of Nebraska Double Up Food Bucks (DUFB).
+Nebraska Extension is inviting farmers markets to participate in the Nebraska Double Up Food Bucks (DUFB) program.
 Please see program requirements below for more information and fill out the application.

 Nebraska Extension is collecting applications in partnership with the Nebraska Department of Agriculture to facilitate DUFB at farmers markets throughout Nebraska.
 For the purpose of this application, Extension defines a farmers market as a site where locally grown fruits and vegetables are direct marketed to customers and where site administrators reimburse individual vendors for food assistance sales.

 Scroll down for more info and for the link to apply

 DUFB empowers low-income Americans to eat more fresh fruits and vegetables while supporting farmers and strengthening communities.
 DUFB provides Supplemental Nutrition Assistance Program (SNAP) beneficiaries with a one-to-one match to purchase healthy, locally grown fruits and vegetables at participating location.